Mashweb/docker-project/README.md

 # SSH into the droplet.
 ssh $DROPLET_USERNAME@$DROPLET_IP

-# Pull the image from the server.
+# Pull the image from the registry.
 This will download the
 # image from the registry and make it accessible from the
 # Docker daemon.
 The first thing we do is the pull because
 # it is a network operation and might take some time, and